oe/plain-store/readme.md

 }
 function createStore<T>(initialState: T | (() => T), options?: ICreateStoreOptions<T>): IStore<T>;
 ```

-> [!WARNING]
-> The store value is immutable(freezed by Object.freeze), do not mutate the store value directly or an error will be thrown.

 ```ts
 // always use a new object to update the store value